-The question namely arises by all emergencies: what is the lowest level of complexity that already produces emergencies?
-While we know that complex systems follow power law, meaning that for each complex system there is a tipping point where in-proportionally many emergencies happen, there is no such instance in any system that emergencies would stop completely.
-That means that even three combined neurons could in principle already produce emergencies in the form of mind and consciousness.
-Such consciousness would be extremely weak in comparison to human, but it would nevertheless exist.
+The question namely arises in all emergencies: what is the lowest level of complexity that already produces emergencies?
+While we know that complex systems follow a power law, meaning that for each complex system, there is a tipping point where in-proportionally many emergencies happen, there is no such instance in any system that emergencies would stop completely.
+That means that even three combined neurons could, in principle, already produce emergencies in the form of mind and consciousness.
+Such consciousness would be extremely weak compared to that of humans, but it would nevertheless exist.

-We as zombies are alive as much as we put our energy into making a coherent story of selves out of scattered emergencies.
+We, as zombies, are alive as much as we put our energy into making a coherent story of selves out of scattered emergencies.